BI-RADS stands for Breast Imaging Reporting and Data System and was established by the American College of Radiology.

 - Miscellaneous focal findings, such as a dilated duct or post biopsy architectural distortion without central density

 - Generalized distribution in both breasts.
 For example, multiple similar lesions with tiny calcifications or nodules distributed randomly

 In some scenarios a percutaneous biopsy (usually core-needle biopsy) might be considered even for BIRADS category 3.
 For example, extreme patient anxiety or plans for pregnancy, plans for breast augmentation or reduction surgery, or if synchronous carcinoma is present.

 |This microcalcification is round but the edges are not sharply defined.
 It would be called ‘indeterminate BI-RADS 3 and not BI-RADS 2, because of the poorly defined, fuzzy edge.|

-The positive predictive value (the chance of having a real breast cancer) is very low for BI-RADS category 3 lesions, and it has actually decreased in recent years.
-With advances in research and experience, the PPV of a category 3 breast lesions in now considered less than 1%.
+The positive predictive value (PPV) (the chance of having a real breast cancer) is very low for BI-RADS category 3 lesions and has actually decreased in recent years.
+With advances in research and experience the PPV of a category, breast lesions 3 are now considered less than 1%.

 Category 4 Suspicious or Indeterminate abnormality